 22. Tarragon

-French tarragon is a perennial culinary herb that has a lovely gentle peppery anise-like flavour.
-Its leaves are often used to flavour mild protein like chicken, fish, and eggs in fine cooking.
-Tarragon is one of the classic French fines herbes blend (along with parsley, chives, and chervil) used for flavouring delicate dishes.
+French tarragon is a perennial culinary herb that has a lovely gentle peppery anise-like flavor.
+Its leaves are often used to flavor mild protein like chicken, fish, and eggs in fine cooking.
+Tarragon is one of the classic French fines herbes blend (along with parsley, chives, and chervil) used for flavoring delicate dishes.

 23. Lovage